UCAS Application Support

 UCAS application help

-So what is UCAS?
+So what is a UCAS application?
 It stands for Universities and Colleges Admissions Service.
 It is the UK system through which the majority of students who want to study an undergraduate degree in the UK will apply.
-Each year UCAS handles around 2.8 million applications from 700,000 UK, EU, and international students.
+Each year UCAS handles around 2.8 million applications and UCAS personal statements from 700,000 UK, EU, and international students.

 You can also make a direct applications to study at university in the UK.

-Our educational consultants can help you prepare for your UCAS application, supporting you in understanding UCAS deadlines and when and how to apply to university in the UK through UCAS.
-The Universities and Colleges Admissions Service in the UK (UCAS) provides a number of services, including their main UCAS Undergraduate application service.
-UCAS is the centralised system for undergraduate admissions in the UK, and allows a student to apply to five universities through one centralised application.
+Our educational consultants can help you prepare for your UCAS application and UCAS personal statement.
+Supporting you in understanding UCAS deadlines and when and how to apply to university in the UK through UCAS.
+The Universities and Colleges Admissions Service in the UK (UCAS) provides a number of services.
+Including their main UCAS undergraduate application service.
+UCAS is the centralised system for undergraduate admissions in the UK.
+A single UCAS application and UCAS personal statement can be submitted to five universities.

 Once you have received your offers, we will advise you on selecting a firm and insurance offer through UCAS (first offer, and back-up offer).
 We can also advise on the type of university you would like to study at, reviewing options to study in London, or at other universities.

-We have produced a helpful infographic to explain the UCAS deadlines for 2019 entry
+We have produced a helpful infographic to explain the UCAS application and UCAS personal statement deadlines for 2020 entry

 Please click on the image below to view